Czech Republic–South Korea relations: Dukovany Nuclear Power Station

+In July 2024, South Korean President Yoon Suk Yeol attended the NATO summit and met with Czech President Petr Pavel to highlight South Korea's strengths in support of the Korea Hydro & Nuclear Power bid.
+On July 17, 2024, Korea Hydro & Nuclear Power was selected as the preferred bidder to build two reactors at the Dukovany nuclear power plant, beating out EDF of France.
+In response, South Korea's Minister of Trade, Industry and Energy Ahn Duk-geun said at a press conference, "South Korea has price competitiveness internationally based on technology prowess and project management capabilities."

+In September 2024, President Yoon and Prime Minister Petr Fiala attended the signing of a memorandum of understanding on nuclear cooperation during a visit to two nuclear power companies in Plzeň, Doosan Škoda Power and JS Škoda.
+"The new nuclear reactors will be built together by South Korea and the Czech Republic, Yoon Said.
+"The Korean government will fully support the faithful implementation of the nuclear energy agreements."

 Migration

 As of 2018, there were 2,673 South Korean citizen with a residence permit in the Czech Republic.

 Trade and economy

 As of 2015, South Korea was Czech Republic's third largest business partner outside the EU.
 In 2015, the Czech Republic and South Korea signed a strategic partnership agreement with the aim stated by Czech prime minister Sobotka to expand business ties beyond the sphere of car manufacture into defense, infrastructure and nuclear power, as well as rail transportation.
 In 2018, bilateral trade between the two countries neared $3 billion.

+The volume of trade between the two countries is increasing and will exceed $4.4 billion in 2023.
+As of 2023, South Korea is the fourth largest investor in the Czech Republic, with more than 100 South Korean companies operating in the Czech Republic.

 In terms of tourism, South Korea is the Czech Republic's eight-largest source of visitors as of 2019, with 416,000 nationals visiting the country, following 417,000 in 2017 and 325,000 in 2016.
 In 2019, the Czech Republic applied a program to automate immigration clearance for South Koreans; consequently, South Korea is the only non-European Union country, whose nationals are eligible for the e-gate clearance system.